Skip to main content

 How long approval usually takes in Michigan

-Michigan’s standard of promptness page says Medicaid applications generally must be processed within 45 days.
-If the case needs a disability determination, the state says the limit can be 90 days.
+Michigan’s Medicaid standard of promptness materials say Medicaid applications generally must be processed within 45 days.
+If the case needs a disability decision, the state says the limit can be 90 days.

 Approval and payment start are not the same thing.
 The MDHHS MSP brochure says it can take up to two months after approval before Medicaid begins paying Medicare premiums and the Social Security payment increases.
 The same brochure says you should get a refund for premiums paid during that lag.